-Sustainability is embedded in the risk management approach of the Group, through the bi-annual formal examination of all business divisions as to their material sustainability risks and presentations to senior management their plans on how these risks are managed as part of the bi-annual review of risk management and internal control systems.
-As an integral part of sustainability governance, these self-assessment results are subject to internal audits, then submission to the GCMD/GFD biannually as well as the Audit Committee and Sustainability Committee respectively for review and approval.
+Sustainability is embedded in the risk management approach of the Group, through the biannual formal examination of all business divisions as to its respective material sustainability risks and presentations to senior management with plans on how these risks are managed as part of the biannual review of risk management and internal control systems.
+As an integral part of the sustainability governance, these self-assessment results are subject to internal audits and then submitted to the GCMD/GFD biannually as well as the Audit Committee and Sustainability Committee respectively for review and approval.